Gas or Charcoal BBQ: Which Is Best?

 A lot of people believe that charcoal barbecues give better flavour.
 Cooking food over charcoal gives that classic wood-smoke flavour, which is undeniably true, but the oft-disputed question is whether or not gas barbecues can match this flavour or not.
 Whether the answer’s yes or no, you know that with charcoal you’re definitely not going to compromise on flavour.

 With charcoal you get the full barbecue experience: the satisfaction of making a fire, keeping it at the right temperature, and cooking your food using skill.
 It might take longer to heat up than gas – around 30-45 minutes – but that just adds to the real barbecue experience, and of course the anticipation!

 Charcoal barbecues tend to be significantly cheaper than gas – though it is worth considering how often you’ll use it.
 If you’ll be using it lots, you’ll need to factor in how much all that charcoal will be, and whether it’s cost-effective.
 But if you’re only going to have a barbie every now and then, charcoal is usually best.
 Plus, they tend to be considerably lighter and take up less space, so they’re easier to bring out and pack away.

 Features to look our for

-If you still can’t decide which one go for, you can always opt for a dual fuel barbecue.
-These come with both gas and charcoal cooking areas to give you the best of both worlds, so you can enjoy getting a charcoal barbie going when you’ve got time and, if you don’t, simply hit the gas.
+If you still can’t decide which one go for, you can alwaysenjoy the best of both worlds with a hybrid or dual fuel barbecue.
+Our hybrid models allow you to alternate between gas or charcoal briquettes across the full grill width, while dual fuel barbecues feature separate cooking areas for both gas and charcoal cooking.
+So you can enjoy getting a charcoal barbie going when you’ve got time and, if you don’t, simply hit the gas.
 What could be better?